rpy2/rpy2/doc/source/vector.rst

 >>> [column.rclass[0] for column in dataf]
 ['factor', 'integer']

-Using R-style access to elements is a little more richer, with the *rx2* accessor taking now more importance than earlier.
+Using R-style access to elements is a little richer, with the *rx2* accessor taking more importance than earlier.

 Like with Python's :meth:`__getitem__` above, extracting on one index selects columns: